-Once you have agreed, in consultation with your supervisor(s), on your Departmental Advisor and Deputy Supervisor, you must inform the Graduate Studies Secretary.
-You can do this by entering the names on the Graduate Student Questionnaire, a copy of which is included as an appendix to this handbook.
-Make sure you complete all the items on this form and return it to Marion Beckett by the end of Week 1 (16th October 2015).
+Once you have agreed, in consultation with your supervisor(s), on your Departmental Advisor, Deputy Supervisor and candidates for the role of your Lead Assessor, you must inform the Graduate Studies Secretary.
+You do this by entering the names on the Graduate Student Questionnaire, a copy of which is included as an appendix to this handbook.
+Make sure you complete all the items on this form and return it by the end of Week 2 (20th October 2017) for review by Marion Beckett.
 If you become concerned that your working relationship with your lead supervisor has shortcomings and matters do not improve in the course of a few weeks you are encouraged to discuss your concerns with the DGS, Adrian Taylor, without delay.
 This discussion may be in strict confidence if you wish.